jmodel/jauth/README.md

 # jauth
-An authentication and authorization server
+An OAuth2 Authorization Server with supporting multiple authentication providers, includes a authentication provide base on japp framework.